|

 distress signal for serious sickness or injury.

-vessel other than the Port Authorities without our prior knowledge or consent.
+assistance from any vessel other than the Port Authorities without our prior

 top